roman-milk/roman-milk.github.io/controlling-dawn.md

  Out of nowhere, Ray's voice sounded.
 "Now you're being a good girl.
 A very good girl!"
 Ray whispered.
 "Keep looking into the camera and show everyone how a slut acts when she gets fucked by a boy."

  Dawn blinked many times and tried to focus on the small camera in Brenda's hands.
 She realized her breathing had become very uneven and ragged, but she hoped that would not be evident.
 It was probably the hardest thing she'd ever done.
 She remained on her knees with a teenage cock planted so deep inside her womanhood that there was no mercy and she pretended nothing was happening.
 Her eyes glazed over as she uttered one more plea.
 "Stop, please make him stop."
-Report_Story #4